BLEACH366/EvoEGF-Mol/README.md

 #### Lead Optimization

-For lead optimization, You can download the `weights_lead` folder from [Google Drive](gdrive) and place it in the project root directory (`./`), it is trained by setting random BFS mask probability parameter `pm` and `pam` in `./configs/default.yaml`.
+For lead optimization, You can download the `weights_lead` folder from [Google Drive][gdrive] and place it in the project root directory (`./`), it is trained by setting random BFS mask probability parameter `pm` and `pam` in `./configs/default.yaml`.
 Specify additional fixed-atom information:

 ```bash
 python sample_for_pocket.py \